 The European Union has registered progress in adopting hydrogen technologies.
 The Fuel Cells and Hydrogen Joint Undertaking (FCH JU) has played a fundamental role with its programmes to support research, innovation and demonstration.
 More than 140 MW of electrolysis for dedicated hydrogen production have been installed, accounting for more than 40% of global capacity.
 The strong signals sent by government strategies have created momentum for additional deployment, with the pipeline of projects currently under development accounting for more than 20 GW by 2030 (11 GW more from projects at very early stages of development), although initial assessment by the Clean Hydrogen Alliance suggests that total electrolysis capacity at different stages of development could be larger.

-Electrolysis capacity deployment in the EU in 2030 in the Projects case and the Announced Pledges Scenario compared with national and EU targets capacity deployment needed to meet the EU pledge of net zero emissions by 2050.
-The Announced Pledges Scenario shows more than 50 GW of electrolysis deployed in EU countries by 2030.
+Electrolysis capacity deployment in the EU in 2030 in the Projects case and the Announced Pledges Scenario compared with national and EU targets

 Note: APS = Announced Pledges Scenario.
 Sources: IEA (2021), Hydrogen Projects Database; National Strategies, CEM H2I consultation.